Rune Meanings and the Elder Futhark

 Elder Futhark rune meanings

-Runes, the ancient alphabetic symbols used in various Germanic languages before the adoption of the Latin alphabet, hold a variety of meanings that differ depending on cultural, historical, academic and personal perspectives.
+Runes, the ancient alphabetic symbols used in various Germanic languages before the adoption of the Latin alphabet, hold a variety of spellings and meanings that differ depending on cultural, historical, academic and personal perspectives.

 In historical terms, runes were primarily used for inscriptions, offering insights into the languages and practices of early Germanic peoples.
 From a cultural viewpoint, they have been imbued with mystical and divinatory properties, especially within Norse and other pagan traditions.
 Modern interpretations often draw on these older beliefs, integrating them into various neo-pagan practices, including Wicca.

-Each rune symbol is generally associated with a specific sound, concept, or element of nature, but their meanings can vary significantly depending on the interpretive framework used, ranging from literal phonetic significance to complex symbolic and spiritual interpretations.
-Below are the general meanings that we have gained in over 30 years of spiritual practice, and we always recommend researching and working with the runes to discover how each rune and meaning resonates with you.
+Each rune symbol is generally associated with a specific sound, concept, or element of nature, but their meanings and spellings can vary significantly depending on the interpretive framework used, ranging from literal phonetic significance to complex symbolic and spiritual interpretations.
+Below are the general meanings that we have gained in over 30 years of spiritual practice, and we always recommend researching and working with the runes to discover how each rune, spelling and meaning resonates with you.

 The illustrated runes below are available as PNG and SVG files from our Etsy shop.